tc39/proposal-symbol-thenable/README.md

 ```

 In addition this symbol would be set by default on Module Namespace objects.
+While users can already `import *` a namespace object and return it through a
+promise resolution, this can still be considered an incredibly rare case today.

 This came from trying to think of the most generalised solution to this
 problem.
 Alternatives could include explicitly blacklisting a Module Namespace